 The misty Isle of Skye is awash with romance and myth, lush green gardens, and steep, magnetic mountains.
 Its extraordinary natural beauty and royal connections see it rank highly on most visitors' must-see lists, while its proximity to the mainland makes it one of Scotland's most easily accessible islands.

-Today Skye remains dramatic, mysterious, and mountainous, an island of sunsets that linger brilliantly until late at night, and of beautiful, magical mists.
-Much photographed are the old crofts, one or two of which are still inhabited.
-It also has an increasingly impressive range of accommodations and some excellent restaurants that show off the best in the island's produce and culinary talent.
+Skye has a dramatic, mysterious, and mountainous landscape, where sunsets linger brilliantly until late at night and otherworldly mists roll gently through the valleys.
+Much photographed are the old crofts, one or two of which are still inhabited today.
+It also has an impressive range of accommodations, and restaurants that showcase the best of the island's produce and culinary talent.

-To reach Skye, you can cross over the bridge spanning the narrow channel of Kyleakin, between Kyle of Lochalsh and Kyleakin, or in summer you can take the more romantic trip via boats between Mallaig and Armadale or the little old ferry between Glenelg and Kylerea.
-You can tour comfortably around the island in two or three days, but a bit longer would allow time for some hiking or some sea kayaking.
+To reach Skye, cross over the bridge spanning the narrow channel of Kyleakin, between Kyle of Lochalsh and Kyleakin.
+Or, if you're visiting in the summer, take a romantic boat trip between Mallaig and Armadale or between Glenelg and Kylerhea.
+You can tour comfortably around the island in two or three days, but a bit longer will allow extra time for hiking or sea kayaking.

 Orientation is easy: in the north, follow the roads that loop around the peninsulas of Waternish and Trotternish; in the south, enjoy the road running the length of the Sleat Peninsula.
-There are some stretches of single-lane road, but with attention and care none pose a problem.
+There are some stretches of single-lane road, but for careful drivers these shouldn't pose a problem.